Terms and Conditions

 27) Size of Water Distribution Mains

 The District provides water for domestic purposes and fire protection.
-The District requires all distribution water mains be adequately sized in accordance with Chapter 65 of Maine Public Utilities Rules and Regulations.
+The District requires all distribution water mains be adequately sized in accordance with the Service Line and Water Main Extension Standards Policy enacted by the Board of Trustees.

 28) Winter Construction